 It did get brought out during public hearings thanks to a physicist named Richard Feynman.

-Now I just took the time to explain what it's about that's not relevant to what I'm talking about.
+Now, I just took the time to explain what it's about.

-At one point, Feynman and an Air Force General ally of his who's trying to steer him to the truth.
+At one point, Feynman and an Air Force general ally of his who's trying to steer him to the truth.

-He's also under commission, but he can't say so because his source for the O-ring problem was Sally Ride, the astronaut.
+He's also on the commission, but he can't say so because his source for the O-ring problem was Sally Ride, the astronaut, but she had to be protected too.

 So they were desperately trying to get Feynman steered into the right direction.

-But they needed an independent member of the commission to find it, make it public.
+They knew what the problem was, but they needed an independent member of the commission to find it, make it public.

 So they take him to the Pentagon, and something struck me.

-I wonder if there's one person who knows everything going on in the Pentagon at any given moment.
+And I started asking myself, I wonder if there's one person who knows everything going on in the Pentagon at any given moment.

 And I said to myself, that's not possible.

-The Pentagon's a department of defense, but there's not one person who knows everything going on in there.
+The Pentagon's a Department of Defense, but there's not one person who knows everything going on in there.

-Now I don't mean that rogue things are going on in there.
+Now, I don't mean that rogue things are going on in there.

-I mean there's so much happening.
+I mean, there's so much happening.

-All the military branches are in there, all the secret stuff is in there, all kind of the there are five different rings, all kinds of different levels of security.
+All kinds of things, there are five different rings, all kinds of different levels of security.

-It's impossible for any one, even the Secretary of Defense does not know.
+It's impossible for anyone, even the Secretary of Defense does not know.

-He said, no way.
+He says, No way.

 Well, my point is, I'm telling you, this Obamacare is so massive, there isn't going to be one person who'll be able to tell you what should happen and what shouldn't happen, what's legal and what isn't legal.